LLC Florida Form Your LLC

 What happens if my registered agent misses a document?

-How much does a registered agent service cost?
+What does a Florida registered agent service charge?

 Can I use a residential address for my registered agent?

-Yes — if it is a physical street address in Florida where someone is present during business hours.
-Many single-member LLC owners initially use their home address.
-The tradeoff is that your home address becomes part of the public record on Sunbiz.org, visible to anyone who searches your LLC.
+Yes, if it is a physical Florida street address where someone is present during business hours.
+Many single-member owners start this way.
+The trade is that the home address becomes public record on Sunbiz.

 Does the registered agent need to be in the same city as my business?

-No. Your registered agent can be anywhere in Florida — their address does not need to match your business location.
-Many Florida LLCs have their business in one city (say, Miami) and a registered agent service in another (say, Tallahassee).
-What matters is that the agent has a physical Florida street address and is available during business hours.
+No. The agent can be anywhere in Florida; the address does not need to match your business location.
+What matters is a physical Florida street address, identical to the registered office, with someone available during business hours.

 Professional service, flat annual fee Get Started